U P C O M I N G S H O W S

 Anouk played a couple of leading Dutch stages like ‘Paradiso’ ‘Melkweg’, ‘Mezz’ and ‘Het Patronaat.’
 But is also known for her interest in playing at odd spaces like sauna’s, farms, IKEA living rooms, Techno raves and so on.
 She worked together with multiple electronic producers like B0G, June Miller and Daso, leading into releases on RAM records and All Day I Dream.
 Her first EP called ‘Party Time’ was released spring 2015 and dedicated to the down sides of Amsterdam night life.
 Floris Visser, a Rotterdam based artist whom she worked with on his Radio Voicemail, made the art work.

-She’s currently living in The Hague, playing live as well as recording with different producers, working on an album.
+She’s currently living in The Hague, playing live and living life.

 Pictures are made by Erik Smits